brentonk/kenkel-cv/cv.md

 # Invited Presentations

+* 2014\.
+Workshop on Empirical Implications of the Bargaining Model of War, Peace Science Society annual meeting.

 * 2013\.
 Conference on Theoretical and Quantitative International Relations Research, Princeton University.

 * 2013\.
 Mathematical Modeling of Political Behavior Conference, University at Buffalo.